‘User Experience’ (UX) and ‘Customer Experience’ (CX). They sound alike, right?

 Just like many buzzwords in today’s digital world, many people imagine them to be mutually exclusive.
 For instance, users are not always considered to be customers i.e., a website user that decides not to make a purchase.

 In spite of this, there are many important parallels to draw between the two terms, like the fact that they both work to create more considerate products and brand experiences.
-To elevate your brand completely, you’ll need to understand these parallels and utilize both CX and UX together.
+To elevate your brand completely, you’ll need to understand these parallels and utilise both CX and UX together.

 In this blog, we’ll run over both of these terms in-depth and identify how they can be brought together to work seamlessly.